 The corner of his lips twitched.
 Just once.
 Anyone else would have missed it, would have been too distracted by the severe set of his brows, but after years of studying his face, it seemed I was finally developing the ability to interpret the subtlety of his expressions.
 Either that, or he had allowed me to glimpse his amusement.
 With John, I could never be sure who had the upper hand.

 “I stand for it because I keep hoping that he will slip up and reveal something about why he and my father hated each other so much,” he said.

 “It’s quite miraculous, really, that such a buffoon could keep so close a secret.”

 Behind him, the earl was still speaking, and where I had lost the thread of his conversation, it seemed that John had not, for a sly, taunting grin tugged at his lips as he turned toward the older man.
-That look did not bode well for Osley, and I almost pitied the man.
+That look did not bode well for Osley.
+I almost pitied him.
 John was a bloodthirsty politician, and could be unspeakably cruel to those he detested, or those who attempted to oppose his political agenda.
-Deep down, I was worried that this was part of why I cared so much for him.
-That my darkness was drawn to his own.

 “Tell me, Osley,” he said, his voice dangerously low, “does it irk you to know that I have the King’s ear?”

 Osley began to bluster in response.